-Alpha Display
+Alpha Display 2-line alpha display keypads feature a 2-line, 32-character alphanumeric LCD that displays system messages in friendly English.
+These keypads can also be programmed with custom $\frac{1}{2}$ zone descriptors.

-2-line alpha display keypads feature a 2-line, 32-character alphanumeric LCD which can display system messages in friendly English.
-These keypads can also be programmed with custom zone descriptors.
+Fixed-Word Display Fixed-Word display keypads are functionally identical to occurrences.

-Fixed-Word Display Fixed-Word display keypads are functionally identical to Alpha display keypads, but the LCD display uses pre-designated words to identify the nature and location of occurrences.
+Alpha display keypads, but the LCD display uses predesignated words to identify the nature and location of